Dynamical Boson Stars: Varieties of boson stars

 \subsection{Rotating boson stars}

 Boson stars with rotation were not explored until the mid-1990s because of the lack of a strong astrophysical motivation and the technical problems with the regularization along the axis of symmetry.
-The first equilibrium solutions of rotating boson stars were obtained within the Newtonian gravity~\cite{1995PhRvD..52.5724S}.
-In order to generate axisymmetric time-independent solutions with angular momentum, one is naturally lead to the ansatz
+The first equilibrium solutions of rotating boson stars were obtained within Newtonian gravity~independently by two different groups \citep{Schupp:1995dy,1995PhRvD..52.5724S}.

+Approximate, analytic solutions for rotating boson stars were later found in four and five dimensions \citep{Kan:2016xkn}.
+Recently, \cite{Kling:2020xjj} construct slowly rotating, Newtonian boson stars via the Gross--Pitaevskii--Poisson equation by perturbing the ground state boson star.